skawaguchi/skills-self-assessment/README.md

 - [ ] **Servers**: Build and deploy microservices and serverless from scratch.
 Learn and apply GitOps.
 - [ ] **Supporting**: Learn how to make game-changing impacts and grow my skills so I can contribute to the same degree as staff engineers and senior developers in a truly generative organization.

-## Medium Engineering Growth Rubric
+## The Medium Engineering Growth Rubric

-*Last Updated: Sep 1, 2023*
+The [rubric](https://docs.google.com/spreadsheets/d/1EO-Dbsayn8Nz9Ii3MKcwRbt-EIJ2MjQdpoyhh0tBdZk) provides detailed explanations of the categories below.

-*Previous Update: January 31, 2021*
+I've also resurrected [Medium Snowflake](https://snowflake-blond.vercel.app/#1,3,3,2,4,3,4,3,3,2,3,3,4,2,3,3,Stephen%20Kawaguchi,Principal%20Engineer) which is an invaluable tool to understand the rubric in more detail, and also the big picture around your own growth.
+Feel free to use it for your own self-assessment!
+Just modify the URL query string parameters to "save" your settings. **Note:** Medium itself has [evolved past using it](https://medium.engineering/engineering-growth-at-medium-4935b3234d25)).

-Refer to Medium's [Engineering growth: Introduction](https://medium.com/s/engineering-growth-framework/engineering-growth-framework-overview-4e02ab330524) for more details.
-Here is the [rubric](https://docs.google.com/spreadsheets/d/1EO-Dbsayn8Nz9Ii3MKcwRbt-EIJ2MjQdpoyhh0tBdZk/edit).
-I also forked and got the [Medium Snowflow](https://snowflake-blond.vercel.app/#1,3,3,2,4,3,4,3,3,2,3,3,4,2,3,3,Stephen%20Kawaguchi,Principal%20Engineer) tool running on Vercel, which I've found to be a really valuable tool.
-If you want to use it, just modify the URL query string parameters.
-It can give you an idea of how the metrics work (although Medium itself has [evolved past using it](https://medium.engineering/engineering-growth-at-medium-4935b3234d25)).
+Refer to Medium's [Engineering growth: Introduction](https://medium.com/s/engineering-growth-framework/engineering-growth-framework-overview-4e02ab330524) for more details on their engineering growth philosophy.
+It's one of the most useful ones in the industry.

 | Skill | Milestone | Points | Justification |
 | :---- | --------: | -----: | ------------- |